basnijholt/nijho.lt/content/post/file-based-rag-memory/index.md

 The architecture was solid.
 The problem was simpler: **local models aren't good enough yet.**

-I designed the whole thing to run entirely on Ollama with my RTX 3090.
+I designed the whole thing to run entirely on Ollama with my dual RTX 3090s.
-But even with a 24GB GPU, the models couldn't reliably extract structured claims, handle the multi-step reconciliation, or maintain coherence across long conversations.
+But even with a 48GB of VRAM, the models couldn't reliably extract structured claims, handle the multi-step reconciliation, or maintain coherence across long conversations.
 The vision was right; the execution hit the wall of current local LLM capabilities.

 The lesson wasn't that my ideas were wrong—it's that I tried to build the whole cathedral at once instead of laying bricks.